Work Shared in CORE

 Helen Ostovich and I are co-editing a series, “Late Tudor and Stuart Drama: Gender, Performance, and Material Culture,” for Medieval Institute Publications.
 There are more details on a separate page here.
-For questions or to submit a proposal, please contact Erika Gaffney, firstname.lastname@example.org) or visit our website: www.wmich.edu/medievalpublications/late-tudor-stuart-drama
+For questions or to submit a proposal, please contact the Acquisitions Editor, Tyler Cloherty (firstname.lastname@example.org) or visit our website: www.wmich.edu/medievalpublications/late-tudor-stuart-drama

 In 2003 I was at the British Library where I found a set of documents chronicling the marital dispute of Elizabeth and Anthony Bourne.
 I began transcribing Elizabeth Bourne’s complaint to the Privy Council, in which she demands the right to divorce her husband Anthony, on my own and then won a small grant to hire a student to help me.
 Emily Sherwood was, at the time, my student.
 She assisted me and also transcribed a number of the letters as well as the Indenture of Award, in which Elizabeth wins the right of a femme sole.
 We are currently at work on the rest of the documents over the last three years, we are so pleased that Reading Mistress Elizabeth Bourne: Marriage, Separation, and Legal Controversies is now published by Routledge in the series, “The Early Modern Englishwoman 1500-1750: Contemporary Editions,” edited by Betty Travitsky and Anne Lake Prescott.